GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

 the `Tools` menu under `Global
 Options`.

-!!! r-project "You are working with R"
+!!! bell "You are working with R"

     Although we won't be working with R at the terminal, there are lots of